Stay Connected with Wellness at Dartmouth - like us on Facebook!

 Is there a cost for Health Coaching?

-No, there is no cost for the health coaching program and no limit on the number of coaching visits you can have.
+No, there is no cost for accessing health coaching services and there is no limit on the number of coaching visits/calls you can have.

 What information does my Health Coach share about me?